-In 2018 the University of Western Australia, Faculty of Health and Medical Sciences submitted a comprehensive report to the AMC Medical School Accreditation Committee seeking extension of accreditation.
+In 2018 the University submitted a comprehensive report to the AMC Medical School Accreditation Committee seeking extension of accreditation.
 The Committee considered the 2018 comprehensive report and the commentary of an AMC reviewer along with the report from the Western Australian Medical Students' Society.